 - Apply beneficial nematodes or a product called “Milky Spore” to your lawn to reduce the grubs.
 Both nematodes and Milky Spore are available at plant nurseries.

-Chickens and other small animals such as domestic ducks and rabbits are extremely vulnerable to predators.
+Chickens and other small animals such as domestic rabbits and ducks are extremely vulnerable to predators.
 They depend on us to keep them safe.
-Building predator-proof chicken, duck, and rabbit housing can prevent raccoon attacks that can traumatize your family and cause great suffering to your small animals.
-Find descriptions of predator-proof housing for chickens, ducks, and rabbits here or at Sonoma County Wildlife Rescue.
+Building predator-proof chicken, rabbit, and duck housing can prevent raccoon attacks that traumatize your family and cause great suffering to your small animals.
+Find descriptions of predator-proof housing for chickens here, and for rabbits here, and search the Internet for sites that describe ducks’ specific needs for safe and healthful housing.

 Take basic steps to deter raccoons.